 Fig. 1 Topography of La Réunion (in m) on a 0.05-degree grids (dotted gray lines).
-The map is based on the ASTER Global Digital Elevation Model from NASA Jet Propulsion Laboratory (ASTER (2019).
+The map is based on the ASTER Global Digital Elevation Model from NASA Jet Propulsion Laboratory (see ASTER (2019)).

 Located in the South-West Indian Ocean, La Réunion island is mainly under an east-southeast trade wind flow, which changes in direction according to the season: easterly in summer and more southeasterly in winter (Mialhe et al., 2020).
 Because of the topographical characteristics of the island (Fig. 1), this main flow is more a “flow around” than a “flow over '' regime.
 The main cloud regimes over La Réunion are (a) orographic clouds generated by the local topography and (b) clouds caught on the island driven by synoptic systems (Badosa et al., 2013).